micmejia/bible-dump/NKJV/Daniel/Dan 10.md

 But the prince of the kingdom of Persia withstood me twenty-one days; and behold, Michael, one of the chief princes, came to help me, for I had been left alone there with the kings of Persia.

 ###### 14
-Now I have come to make you understand what will happen to your people in the latter days, for the vision _refers_ to _many_ days yet _to come._"
+Now I have come to make you understand what will happen to your people in the latter days, for the vision refers to many days yet to come."

 ###### 15
 When he had spoken such words to me, I turned my face toward the ground and became speechless.

 ###### 16
-And suddenly, _one_ having the likeness of the sons of men touched my lips; then I opened my mouth and spoke, saying to him who stood before me, "My lord, because of the vision my sorrows have overwhelmed me, and I have retained no strength.
+And suddenly, one having the likeness of the sons of men touched my lips; then I opened my mouth and spoke, saying to him who stood before me, "My lord, because of the vision my sorrows have overwhelmed me, and I have retained no strength.

 ###### 17
 For how can this servant of my lord talk with you, my lord?
 As for me, no strength remains in me now, nor is any breath left in me."

 ###### 18
-Then again, _the one_ having the likeness of a man touched me and strengthened me.
+Then again, the one having the likeness of a man touched me and strengthened me.

 ###### 19
 And he said, "O man greatly beloved, fear not!
-Peace _be_ to you; be strong, yes, be strong!"
+Peace be to you; be strong, yes, be strong!"
 So when he spoke to me I was strengthened, and said, "Let my lord speak, for you have strengthened me."

 ###### 20
 Then he said, "Do you know why I have come to you?
 And now I must return to fight with the prince of Persia; and when I have gone forth, indeed the prince of Greece will come.